FIKA Mentoring Programme

 At the moment we cannot guarantee that all who have applied for the programme will get a mentor/mentee.

-First, you will be invited to an interview where we tell you more about the programme.
+First, you will be invited to an interview where we tell you more about the program.
 Through the interview we also want to get to know you, so we can try to find a great match.

 When the mentor and mentee are paired, they first meet at Luckan or online during a kick-off event.
 During the first meeting a coordinator gives information and answers questions.
 During that meeting the mentor and mentee agree on the goals for the mentorship and on convenient times and places to meet.
 At the end of the mentoring, a final meeting with the coordinator can be organised, and both mentor and mentee can get a certificate for participating.
 Luckan supports all pairs throughout the whole process.